REP-LNG-Traders/portfolio/FREIGHT_DATA_SOLUTION.md

 ## Bottom Line

 **Your freight data cleaning is professionally done and defensible.** The remaining volatility is a data limitation, not a methodology flaw.
-Judges will appreciate:
+Key strengths:

 1. ✅ You identified the issue
 2. ✅ You applied industry-standard fixes